PatakiSubodh/baahar-chalogee/README.md

-# **Date Qualifier Web Page**
+# **Date pe chalogi kya?**

 This project is a fun, interactive web page designed to ask a single question: _"Will you go on a date with me?"_ The page includes two buttons: **"Yes!!!"** and **"No!"**.
 However, when **"No!"** button is pressed then **"Yes!!!"** button will keep on growing, meaning the user has to say **"Yes!!!"**.
 When the **"Yes!!!"** button is clicked, a celebratory "Hooray!"
 GIF is displayed.

-the project name "bahaar chalogi?" means "will you go out with me?".
+the project name "date pe chalogi kya?" means "will you go on a date with me?".

 ### **Features**